MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-distribute.md

 Sideloading provides an easy means for deploying to across multiple machines.
 It is especially useful in enterprise / line of business LOB) scenarios where you want finer control over the distribution experience and don't want to get involved with Store certificate.

 Before you deploy your via sideload app, you'll need to sign it with a certificate.
-For information on creating a certificate, see [Sign your .Appx Package](https://msdn.microsoft.com/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter#deploy-your-converted-appx).
+For information on creating a certificate, see [Sign your Windows app package](https://msdn.microsoft.com/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter#deploy-your-converted-appx).

 Here's how you import a certificate that you created previously.
-You can import the cert directly with CERTUTIL, or you can install it from an appx that you've signed, like the customer will.
+You can import the cert directly with CERTUTIL, or you can install it from an Windows app package that you've signed, like the customer will.

 To install cert via CERTUTIL, run the following command from an administrator command prompt: